The Aarhus Convenion's GMO Amendment was adopted in their decision II/1 on genetically modified organisms

 This website is to a public access to information forum for the International Network for Environmental Compliance and Enforcement (INECE).
 THe INECE is a partnership of government and non-government enforcement and compliance practitioners from more than 150 countries.

 This legal instrument was prepared under the auspices of the special rapporteur on freedom of expression and access to information in Africa in partnership with the Centre for Human Rights, University of Pretoria.
-The instrument is a draft model law for African Union Member States on Access to Information.
+The instrument is a model law for African Union Member States on Access to Information.

 This website provides a compilation of documents related to access to information.